webandras/static-site-express/README.md

 ### Install static-site-express

-1. Fork and clone this repository to get a bare bone starter where you can work almost from scratch
+1. Fork and clone this repository to get a bare bone starter where you can work almost from scratch.
+Use the `master` branch.

 ````raw
 git clone https://github.com/SalsaBoy990/static-site-express name-of-your-site